HOME BROWSE SALARIES BEST PAYING JOBS

 GBP

-A person working in Publishing and Printing in United Kingdom typically earns around 64,300 GBP per year.
+A person working in Publishing and Printing in United Kingdom typically earns around 64,000 GBP.
 Salaries range from 29,600 GBP (lowest average) to 116,000 GBP (highest average, actual maximum salary is higher).

 Salaries for specific jobs